View our posts

 Improved engagement and completion of homework.
 Self-regulatory skills among disadvantaged pupils across all subjects to ensure they engage in a scholarly culture

-The percentage of completed HW is higher, and incomplete HW detentions are reduced.
+The percentage of completed homework is higher, and incomplete homework detentions are reduced.
 Teacher reports, behaviour data and class observations suggest disadvantaged pupils are more able to monitor and regulate their own learning.
 This finding is supported by homework completion rates across all classes and subjects.

 To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.